PrismLauncher/PrismLauncher/BUILD.md

 # Build Instructions

-Full build instructions will are available on [the website](https://prismlauncher.org/wiki/development/build-instructions/).
+Full build instructions will be available on [the website](https://prismlauncher.org/wiki/development/build-instructions/).

 If you would like to contribute or fix an issue with the Build instructions you will be able to do so [here](https://github.com/PlaceholderMC/website/blob/master/src/wiki/development/build-instructions.md).